 the collection then use the recent file list to reload it when it disappears.
 We have been unable to

-convince Microsoft of this issue or address the issue.
+convince Microsoft this issue exists as part of their window cacheing strategy or to address the issue.

 Directed Search Error This happens rarely and the root cause has not been determined.